 Any trial or evidentiary hearings on motions are done in the trial court.
-If a defendant is acquitted of a crime after a trial, the district attorney generally cannot appeal the verdict and reprosecute the defendant in another trial because the defendant is protected from re-prosecution by constitutional protections against double jeopardy.
+If a defendant is acquitted of a crime after a trial, the district attorney generally cannot appeal the verdict and re-prosecute the defendant in another trial because the defendant is protected from re-prosecution by constitutional protections against double jeopardy.
 If a defendant is convicted in the trial court, he or she may appeal the judge's decisions and rulings that occurred in his/her case.
 In a civil trial, either party may appeal if there is a basis for the appeal.
 Appeals from district courts go to the Colorado Court of Appeals.
-Appeals from county courts are done in the local district court, although these are relatively rare.
+County court appeals are done in the local district court, although these are relatively rare.

-After the first round of appeals occur, either party may ask the Colorado Supreme Court to review the decision of the first appellate court.
+After the first round of appeals occur, either party may ask the Colorado Supreme Court to review the first appellate court's decision.
 The Supreme Court usually does not take such requests (known as "Petitions for writ of certiorari") because many petitions are filed and few cases can be dealt with by the Supreme Court.
 After the Colorado Supreme Court either issues a ruling on the case or denies the request to hear the case, either party may ask the U.S. Supreme Court (or sometimes a federal district court) to review the case if there is some federal constitutional or statutory issue involved.
 The U.S. Supreme Court accepts very few cases for review.

-It is important to understand that an appellate court does not re-try the facts of the case.
-Except in unusual circumstances, an appellate court must accept the facts that were ruled upon by the trial court.
-If a jury verdict is returned, an appellate court cannot simply change a jury's verdict, although it may rule that the trial court committed such errors (such as admitting evidence that should have been suppressed or admitting really prejudicial evidence) that the conviction must be reversed and the defendant given another, more fair trial.
+An appellate court does not re-try the facts of the case.
+Except in unusual circumstances, an appellate court must accept the facts that were ruled on by the trial court.
+If a jury verdict is returned, an appellate court cannot change a jury's verdict, although it may rule that the trial court committed such errors (such as admitting evidence that should have been suppressed or admitting really prejudicial evidence) that the conviction must be reversed and the defendant given another, more fair trial.